Relaxations of GF$(4)$-representable matroids: Forbidden submatrices

-\begin{thm} There is some matrix $C'$ representing $M'$ if and only if, up to permuting rows and columns, $A$ and $A^{T}$ have no submatrix in the following set, where $x,y,z$ are distinct non-zero elements of $\gf(4)$.
+\begin{theorem} There is some matrix $C'$ representing $M'$ if and only if, up to permuting rows and columns, $A$ and $A^{T}$ have no submatrix in the following set, where $x,y,z$ are distinct non-zero elements of $\gf(4)$: